Privacy Policy

 Online therapy and communication

-I offer online therapy using Zoom, a secure video platform that complies with UK data protection standards.
+I offer online therapy using Zoom, a secure video conferencing platform that offers encryption and complies with UKGDPR.
 I do not record sessions.
+While no online platform can be guaranteed to be 100% secure, I take reasonable steps to select platforms with appropriate security measures in place.
 You are responsible for ensuring that you are in a private, secure space during sessions.

-If you email me or contact me via my website form, your message is sent to my Proton Mail account, which uses end-to-end encryption.
-However, please note that no method of communication over the internet is 100% secure.
-Please avoid including sensitive clinical information in emails or forms.
+If you email me directly or contact me via my website form, your message is sent to my Proton Mail account, which uses end-to-end encryption.

-Text messages are deleted within 28 days unless the content is clinically relevant—in which case, it may be securely stored with your records.
+Text messages are deleted within 28 days unless the content is clinically relevant—in which case, they may be securely stored with your records.

 How I store your information

-All digital records (such as contact details, notes, and correspondence) are accessed only be me.
+All digital records, such as contact details, personal data, client agreements, session notes and correspondence, are accessed only be me (though please see Clinical Will exception below).
 These are stored:

 Data retention